Dennis Ross: Affiliations

 Ross co-founded the advocacy group United Against Nuclear Iran (UANI) with Ambassador Richard Holbrooke, former CIA director R. James Woolsey Jr., and former U.S. ambassador to the United Nations for Management and Reform Mark Wallace.
-He is currently on the advisory board of UANI as well as the Counter Extremism Project.
+He is currently on the advisory board of UANI as well as on the Counter Extremism Project, a non-profit non-governmental organization that combats extremist groups.
+Ross is currently a fellow at The Washington Institute for Near East Policy, a pro-Israel think tank, and co-chairs the Jewish People Policy Institute think tank's board of directors.